Uber drivers in Denmark must pay fine for every ride, supreme court rules

 The four taxi drivers, one of whom was fined 486,500 Danish crowns ($78,060), were charged with failing to have permits and for violating a law introduced to combat Uber which imposed extra rules on taxis operating in Denmark.

-After launching its service in Denmark in 2014, Uber Technologies Inc was criticised by taxi driver unions, companies and politicians who said the company posed unfair competition by not meeting legal standards required for established taxi firms.
+After launching its service in Denmark in 2014, Uber Technologies Inc [UBER.UL] was criticized by taxi driver unions, companies and politicians who said the company posed unfair competition by not meeting legal standards required for established taxi firms.

 “We are very disappointed for the drivers involved and our top priority is to support them during this difficult time,” an Uber spokeswoman said.